-Upon being tardy for the third time in one semester, the principal will send a letter home to the student's parents.
+Upon being tardy for the third time in one semester, the Administration will send a letter home to the student's parents.

-Upon being tardy for the sixth time in one semester, the student and parents will be required to meet with the principal and the student will be assessed a half-day absence.
+Upon being tardy for the sixth time in one semester, the student and parents will be required to meet with the administration and the student will be assessed a half-day absence.

-Upon being tardy for the eighth time one semester, the student and parents will be required to come before the board to discuss possible expulsion.
+Upon being tardy for the eighth time one semester, the infraction will be treated as a major disciplinary infraction.